 THE Tracking DATA message (TDM) BASIC CONTENT

-The TDM is realized as a sequence of plain ASCII text lines (reference [2]), which may be in either a file format or a real-time stream.
+The TDM is realized as a sequence of ASCII text lines (reference [2]), which may be in either a file format or a real-time stream.
 The content is separated into three basic types of computer data structure as described in section 3.
 The TDM architecture takes into account that some aspects of tracking data change on a measurement-by-measurement basis (data); some aspects change less frequently, but perhaps several times per track (metadata); and other aspects change only rarely, e.g., once per track or perhaps less frequently (header).
-The TDM makes it possible to convey a variety of tracking data used in the orbit determination process in a single data message (e.g., standard Doppler and range radiometrics in a variety of tracking modes, VLBI data, antenna pointing angles, etc.).
+The TDM makes it possible to convey a variety of tracking data used in the orbit determination process in a single data message (e.g., standard Doppler and range radiometrics in a variety of tracking modes, transmit/receive frequencies, VLBI data, antenna pointing angles, etc.).
 To aid in precision trajectory modeling, additional ancillary information may be included within a TDM if it is desired and/or available (e.g., media corrections, meteorological data, clock data, and other ancillary data).
 Facilities for documenting comments are provided.

 The Tracking Data Message in this version of the Recommended Standard is ASCII-text formatted.
 While binary-based tracking data message formats are computer efficient and minimize overhead during data transfer, there are ground-segment applications for which an ASCII character-based message is more appropriate.
 For example, ASCII format character-based tracking data representations are useful in transferring data between heterogeneous computing systems, because the ASCII character set is nearly universally used and is interpretable by all popular systems.
 In addition, direct human-readable dumps of text to displays, emails, documents or printers are possible without preprocessing.
 The penalty for this convenience is some measure of inefficiency (based on early tests, such penalty would be greatly reduced if the data is compressed for transmission).

 The ASCII text in a TDM can be exchanged in either of two formats: a ‘keyword-value notation’ format (KVN) or an XML format.
-The KVN formatted TDM is described in this document.
-Description of the message format based on XML is detailed in an integrated XML schema document for all Navigation Data Messages (reference [E8]).
-Exchange participants should specify in the ICD which TDM ASCII format will be exchanged, the KVN or the XML format.
+The KVN formatted TDM and XML formatted TDM are described in this document.
+Further information on XML is detailed in an integrated XML schema document for all Navigation Data Messages (reference [10]).
+It is recommended that exchange participants specify in the ICD which TDM ASCII format will be exchanged, the KVN or the XML format.

 Normally a TDM will contain tracking data for a single spacecraft participant, unless the tracking session is spacecraft-to-spacecraft in nature.
 If a tracking operation involves information from multiple spacecraft participants tracked from the ground, the data may be included in a single TDM by using multiple segments (see 3.1); or multiple TDMs may be used, one per spacecraft participant.

-For a given spacecraft participant, multiple tracking data messages may be provided in a message exchange session to achieve the tracking data requirements of the participating agencies (e.g., launch supports with periodically delivered TDMs, or other critical events such as maneuvers, encounters, etc.).
+For a given spacecraft participant, multiple tracking data messages could be provided in a message exchange session to achieve the tracking data requirements of the participating agencies (e.g., launch supports with periodically delivered TDMs, or other critical events such as maneuvers, encounters, etc.).

 Provisions for the frequency of exchange and special types of exchanges should be specified in an ICD.